 In 2015, the country found itself among the top ten world countries in the category “Ease of Doing Business.

-The government of Finland promotes non-residents to do business.
+The government of Finland promotes non-residents to do business and proceed with company formation in Finland.
 Flexible tax system, loyal state policy, access to the European market, prestige of the country, stable economy – all these promote profitable business in the country.
 Finland has concluded the Double Taxation Agreement with seventy countries and has developed the simplified registration model at best prices.
 The flow of investments into the region increases yearly.

 Types of companies